rsaggio87/LeaveOutTwoWay/README.md

                    and covariance of person, firm effects.

-                *  The estimates from JLL differ from those obtained with the exact algorithm by a factor less than 0.1.
+                *  The estimates from JLL differ from those obtained with the exact algorithm by a factor less than 0.1 percent.

 # History of Updates